Stable and unstable capillary-gravity waves: Introduction

 For stability away from the origin, our previous work for Stokes waves \cite{HY2023} only treated non-zero resonant frequencies of order $N=2$ and left $N\geq 3$ for future investigation.
 Based on formal asymptotic expansions of the linear perturbation variables (including the Floquet exponent), Creedon et al. \cite{creedon_deconinck_trichtchenko_2022} studied the spectrum of Stokes waves near resonant frequencies up to $N=3$.
+More recently, Berti et al. \cite{berti2025} employed the Kato’s similarity transformation theory developed in the seminal work \cite{Berti2022} to derive functions $\beta_1^{(p)}(h)$ \footnote{The authors did a spatial rescaling so that the waves are all $2\pi$-periodic.
+The parameter $h$ plays the role of $\kappa$ in our sense.} for any $p\geq 2$ which tell the spectral stability near resonant frequencies of order $N=p$.
 In Section~\ref{RFNg3}, we attempt to treat at resonant frequencies with $N\geq 3$.
 It turns out, by Lemma~\ref{coefficients_highng32}, the newly defined stability function ${\rm disc}_2(\eps)$ vanishes at $\mathcal{O}(\eps^4)$-order, whence stability is determined by the next non-vanishing term, which necessarily requires the computations of $\mathbf{a}^{(m,n)}$ \eqref{def:X;exp} for $m+n\geq 3$, a matter of tedious symbolic computation.
 We will not pursue in this direction.
 In current work, our computation of $\mathbf{a}^{(m,n)}$ is still limited up to $m+n=2$, which is sufficient for determining stability near resonant frequencies listed in TABLE~\ref{table-indexes}.
-Nonetheless, we make use of the new general framework of analysis to \textbf{justify} Creedon et al.'s formal asymptotic expansion for the Floquet exponent \cite[(5.1c)]{creedon_deconinck_trichtchenko_2022}.
+Nonetheless, we make use of the new general framework of analysis to justify Creedon et al.'s formal asymptotic expansion for the Floquet exponent \cite[(5.1c)]{creedon_deconinck_trichtchenko_2022}.
 See Corollary~\ref{formal_justify}.
 We also conjecture the expansion of the stability function ${\rm disc}_2(\eps)$ at the resonant frequency $i\sigma$ with $N\geq 1$ in general.
 See \eqref{conjecture_disc2}.